Futures Trading Education

 “Since I signed up to your Platinum service in December 2015, my trading has improved immeasurably.
 Your knowledge, insight and experience in the markets is quite incredible, with a 80% plus strike rate across nine markets.
 The daily commentary alone is worth the money, let alone taking the trades and I cannot recommend your platinum service enough for anyone who wants to avoid the daily pitfalls of financial trading.
 Keep it up and I look forward to many years reading and trading on your service.”

-For anyone following my Platinum Service it made 50 points on Friday and is now ahead by 2335 points for May after closing April with a gain of 7685 points after closing March with a gain of 2254 points while closing February with a gain of 4180 points.
+For anyone following my Platinum Service it lost 270 points yesterday, closing June with a gain of 3530 points, having closed May with a gain of 3606 points, after closing April with a gain of 7685 points after closing March with a gain of 2254 points while closing February with a gain of 4180 points.
 January ended with a gain of 2768 points while 1997 points were gained in December.
 October ended with a gain of 2179 points, after closing September with a gain of 4402 points, following a loss of 301 points in August.
 July gained 1908 points while June saw a gain of 2074 points.
 The Platinum Service made a record 9619 points in October 2022.
 Since I started this New Platinum Service in June 2015 it has averaged a monthly gain of over 2300 points.
 I have a YouTube Channel which contains recent interviews I have given This can be viewed by clicking

 BECOME A MEMBER